iusztinpaul/energy-forecasting/README.md

 --------

-This repository is a 7-lesson course that will walk you step-by-step through how to design, implement, and deploy an ML system using MLOps good practices.
+This repository is a **7-lesson course** that will walk you step-by-step through how to **design, implement, and deploy an ML system** using **MLOps good practices**.
 During the course, you will build a production-ready model forecasting energy consumption for the next 24 hours across multiple consumer types from Denmark.

 This course targets mid/advanced machine learning engineers who want to level up their skills by building their own end-to-end projects.